Stock market today: Wall Street drifts ahead of a decision on rates from the Federal Reserve

 The S&P 500 was mostly unchanged and is coming off a record high.
-The Dow Jones Industrial Average was up 6 points, or less than 0.1% and the Nasdaq composite fell 0.1% as of 10:46 a.m.
+The Dow Jones Industrial Average was up 11 points, or less than 0.1% and the Nasdaq composite was mostly unchanged as of 12:39 p.m.
 Eastern.

 Treasury yields held relatively steady in the bond market.

-Mexican food chain Chipotle surged 6% after announcing a stock split, the first in its history.
-Cheerios maker General Mills jumped 2.2% after reporting financial results that easily beat analysts' forecasts.
+Mexican food chain Chipotle rose 3.7% after announcing a stock split, the first in its history.
+Cheerios maker General Mills added 1.5% after reporting financial results that easily beat analysts' forecasts.

 The Fed began its latest meeting on interest rates on Tuesday and will announce its decision later Wednesday.
 The widespread expectation is for the central bank to leave its main interest rate alone at a two-decade high.
 Investors are hoping the Fed will indicate it still expects to cut rates three times later this year, as it hinted a few months ago.